Thursday, December 5, 2024

 A Marine Corps F-35B Lightning II jet that was lost over South Carolina after the pilot ejected Sunday was still missing Monday, and search efforts were ongoing.
 The aircraft and the ejection seat were still nowhere to be found.

-The F-35 was based at Marine Corps Air Station Beaufort at the state's southern tip.
-Joint Base , the joint Air and Navy installation in South Carolina, said it was working with the Federal Aviation Administration and the air station to locate the roughly $80 million fifth-generation fighter aircraft.
+The F-35 was based at Marine Corps Station Beaufort at the state’s southern tip.
+Joint Charleston, the joint Air Force and Navy installation in South Carolina, said it was working with the Federal Aviation Administration and the air station to locate the roughly $80 million fifth-generation fighter aircraft.

-Read Next: Noncommissioned Officers May No Longer Get Promoted Before Required Schooling Under Policy
+Read Next: Noncommissioned Officers May No Longer Get Promoted Before Required Schooling Under New Policy

 The top uniformed officer of the Marine Corps, Gen. Eric Smith, on Monday ordered aviation units to “conduct a two-day pause in operations this week to discuss aviation safety matters and best practices,” according to Maj.
 Jim Stenger, a service spokesperson.